Mrmatrixx77/Mrmatrixx77/README.md

 - 👀 I’m interested in changing the world
 - 🌱 I’m currently learning python
 - 💞️ I’m looking to collaborate on fellow developers
-- 📫 How to reach me email@ kunalsk2001@gmail.com
+- 📫 you can find me @ kunalsk2001@gmail.com

 <!---
 Mrmatrixx77/Mrmatrixx77 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.